Skip to content

 Working with caches

 The default behaviour performs no caching.
-Provide a cache to speed up repeated parses:
+Provide a document cache to speed up repeated parses:

 ts